augustin-21/pfactor/readme.md

-django backend project for pfactorial
+backend assignment -django

+done on 13/7/25 for backend dev role  at pfactorial